Mount Kilimanjaro Climbing Expeditions Over View

 Day Three: Shira Camp - Baranco Camp

 After breakfast hike to Baranco Camp via Lava Tower which is at 3840 meters where lunch will be served.
-Ascend the rocky scree to Lava tower 4,630 meters by now some climbers should be experiencing short off breadth and headaches, today's hike is meant to acclimatize and this will be the most difficult day yet.
-Descend down to Baranco camp 3950 meters and by now the benefits of acclimatizing should be evident.
-This descent to Barranco camp takes about 2 hours and offers great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.
-The camp is situated in a valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while you wait for the preparation of your dinner.
+Ascend the rocky scree to Lava tower 4,630 meters by now some climbers should be experiencing Shortness of breadth and headaches, today's hike is meant to acclimatize you and this will be the most difficult day yet.
+Descend down to baranco camp 3950 meters and by now the benefits of acclimatizing should be evident.
+This descent to Barranco camp takes about 2 hours and offers great opportunities to take some beautiful photographs of the western breach and breach Wall.
+The camp is situated in a valley below the breach and great barranco wall, which should provide you with a memorable sunset while you wait for the preparation of your dinner.

-After breakfast set off and start today's hike, ascend from the Great Barranco Wall and make your way past the Heim Glacier looking down from this point one just appreciates the awesome sceneries of Mount Kilimanjaro.
-Continue with the trek through the Karanga valley where you will find intersecting ridges and valleys that join the Mweka route which is the preferred route to descend from the summit.
-Karanga valley is the last water stop as there is no water at the Barafu camp.
-Take a left turn up the ridge and walk for an hour to arrive at Barafu Camp.
+After breakfast set off and start today's hike, ascend from the great barranco wall and make your way past the heim glacier looking down from this point one just appreciates the awesome sceneries of mount kilimanjaro.
+Continue with the trek through the karanga valley where you will find intersecting ridges and valleys that join the mweka route which is the preferred route to descend from the summit.
+Karanga valley is the last water stop as there is no water at the barafu camp.
+Walk for an hour to arrive at barafu Camp.
 The weather conditions at this point are terrible and the camp is totally exposed.
 The camping ground is rocky and the ridges are dangerous so it's best to familiarize yourself with your surrounding to avoid un necessary accidents.
 Prepare your equipment and thermal clothing for your summit attempt.
 This should include the replacement of your headlamp and camera batteries and make sure you have a spare set available as well.
 To prevent freezing it is wise to carry your water in a thermal flask.
 You will wake up very early the same night for the summit attempt so get to bed early for a good rest.

 After breakfast descend to the park gate which will take about 3 hours.
 It is strongly recommended not to pay your porters any tips until you and all your gear have reached the gate safely.
 Sing in at the Mweka gate, write your name and other details in a register and this is also where successful climbers receive their summit certificates.
 Those climbers who reached Stella Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
 From the Mweka Gate you will continue down into the Mweka village, normally a muddy 3 km 1 hour walk.
 In the Mweka village you will be served a delicious hot lunch and after wards drive back to Moshi for a long overdue hot shower, dinner and celebrations.
 Overnight at the Spring lands hotel.